 My husband left for New Zealand two months before his three girls followed him.
 This meant that he had already organised a home, car and schools by the time we arrived.
 That made life so much easier for all of us.
 After many sad farewells (and lots of packing!), we boarded our Air New Zealand flight and began our journey to a new life.
 It was a long trip, but we were delighted to be reunited as a family.
 My husband had done well, not only had he organised the home, car and schools, he’d leased a horse.
 My elder daughter took one look at this beautiful creature and all the pain of leaving South Africa was gone.
 From day one, both my daughters embraced their new lifestyle and friends and are very happy with their new lives and, have strong New Zealand accents to prove it.

 We found the standard of education was great and neither of my daughters had any problems with studying in New Zealand.
 My one daughter is now a teacher and the other is at university studying business management and accounting.
 They are happy, well balanced young ladies with a group of great friends.

 Leisure and Lifestyle

 One of the things we love about South Island is the winter sports.
 Coming from Africa, skiing on your doorstep is something dreams are made of.
 That said, we also enjoy the sea, the endless beaches and spectacular scenery.
-South Africans and New Zealanders both share a love of the great outdoors, so we soon made like minded friends who would join us on our weekend outings.
+South Africans and New Zealanders both like-minded of the great outdoors, so we soon made like-minded friends who would join us on our weekend outings.